Free Non-Disclosure Agreement (NDA) Template

 Yes, when you write an NDA and have it signed by both parties it is legally binding agreement as of that moment (or the dates specified when the agreement is to come into effect).

 At that point onwards the recipient is legally liable for the protection of any and all of the confidential information that is shared with them by the owner under the form’s terms.
+Of course, it is important to review the NDA with an attorney and consider the laws in your jurisdiction to determine whether an NDA is legally effective.

-If you happen to break an NDA you could be sued by the owner.
+If you happen to break an NDA, you could be sued by the owner.
 However, in order to do so, the owner must be able to demonstrate that you broke the terms written in the NDA form.

 They will need to provide evidence of whom the information has been shared with, when the breach of confidentiality happened, and how it was carried out.